Pool Size and Depth Guide: Best Options for Every Backyard

 But what would that mean?

 A huge weight off your wallet for one.
-Since COVID-19 the demand for pools has gone up exponentially.
+Since the COVID-19 pandemic, the demand for pools has increased exponentially.
 As the demand grew, so did the prices.

 Pool installations are more expensive now than they have ever been.
 People have discovered the magic of staying at home.
 Either by whim or mandatory state mandate, who can know for sure?
 The fact is, pools are hot.